Azure-Samples/azure-batch-samples/Python/Storage/README.md

 If mylocalfile.txt exists locally, then the script will attempt to upload the file to container0 on mystorageacct.
 If the file does not exist, then it will attempt to download the resource.
-If the desired behavior is to download the file from Azure even if the local file exists, once can override the detection mechanism with --forcedownload. --forceupload is available to force the transfer to Azure storage.
+If the desired behavior is to download the file from Azure even if the local file exists, one can override the detection mechanism with --forcedownload. --forceupload is available to force the transfer to Azure storage.
 Note that you may use the --remoteresource flag to rename the local file as the blob name on Azure storage if uploading.